RISE-NG-ML/riseng-ltfu-ml/README.md

 ***
 - [*How to download anaconda?*](https://towardsdatascience.com/anaconda-start-here-for-data-science-in-python-475045a9627)
 - [*How to use MLFlow?*](https://www.mlflow.org/docs/latest/tutorials-and-examples/tutorial.html)
-- *Where should I create a local data folder?* Create a data folder on your local machine outside you git repo and ensure your gitignore has included excel files and csvs.
+- *Where should I create a local data folder?* Create a data folder on your local machine outside your git repo and ensure your gitignore has included excel files and csv's so raw data is not stored in the repo.

 ## Other Links and Resources
 ***